jyahn/bad-dog/README.md

 npm start
 ```

-### Clone

-- Clone this repo to your local machine using `https://github.com/jyahn/bad-dog`

 ## Features

-- Users can create a post of their dog by submitting an image, a title, and a caption (optional)
+- Users can create a post of their dog by submitting an image, a title, and a caption (optional).
 - Users can like posts, comment on posts, and delete comments without creating an account.